TensorFlow¶

 To rectify this error:

-A) If you are using a Python virtualenv, be sure a cudnn
+A) If you are using a Python virtualenv and loading a separate cudnn

 export XLA_FLAGS=--xla_gpu_cuda_data_dir=${CUDADIR}